jasonkuhrt/template-typescript-lib/README.md

 #### VSCode Settings

-1. Optimize project search by ignoring `dist-*/`, snapshots, lock files, and more.
+1. Optimize project search by recursively (ready for monorepo) ignoring `dist-*/`, snapshots, lock files, and more.
 1. On-Save actions for optimal editing experience (e.g. ESLint auto-fix to [organize imports automatically](https://github.com/lydell/eslint-plugin-simple-import-sort#can-i-use-this-without-autofix))
 1. List of VSCode extensions that users who open the project will be prompted to install if they don't already.
 1. Enable `typescript.enablePromptUseWorkspaceTsdk` so that oneself and collaborators will get prompted to use the workspace version of TypeScript instead of the one in the editor.